m97493578-ops/portable-python/index.md

 ⚠️ **Notice:** This project exclusively supports **Python 3.14.0+**.

----

-## 🐍 Need Python Too?

-Looking for a lightweight, portable core environment without an IDE interface?
-Check out our sister project:
+## 💻 Looking for a Full IDE?

+Need an advanced development environment with a built-in code editor?
+Check out our companion project:
-* **[PocketPyCharm Project Website](https://m97493578-ops.github.io/PocketPyCharm/)** — Features individual zero-install packages tailored exclusively for running scripts inside school and workspace drives.
+* **[PocketPyCharm Website](https://m97493578-ops.github.io/PocketPyCharm/)** — A complete, zero-installation PyCharm IDE workspace pre-configured for restricted school and work environments.

 ---